2018 Bangladesh road-safety protests: Retaliation and attacks on protesters and journalists

-More 5 people have been detained by the Bangladesh Police including Mahabubur Rahaman Arman, a human rights activist, and cybersecurity and crime analyst who was charged under Section 57 of the Information and Communication Technology Act and was remanded for six days.
+Five more people were detained by the Bangladesh Police, including Mahabubur Rahaman Arman, a human rights activist, and cybersecurity and crime analyst who was charged under Section 57 of the Information and Communication Technology Act and was remanded for six days.
 Others were remanded for 3–5 days in the same Act during that time.

-On 6 August, East West University students who had blocked the road in front of the University in late morning protests were attacked by a group of men carrying sticks.
+On 6 August, East West University students who had blocked the road in front of the university in late morning protests were attacked by a group of men carrying sticks.
 Local residents stated that activists from the Shecchashebok League, a wing of the ruling party, were among the attackers.
 Police also fired tear gas shells to disperse the protesters.
-Prothom Alo correspondent Nasrin Akhtar Shumi, who recorded the violence on her phone, had her phone snatched away by the police who took her to the local police outpost and erased the video recording.
+Prothom Alo correspondent Nasrin Akhtar Shumi, who recorded the violence on her phone, had her phone snatched away by the police, who took her to the local police outpost and erased the video recording.
 Police were also alleged to have sought assistance from pro-government youths to deal with the protesters.

 Relatives of the protesters expressed their dismay when 22 private university students involved in the protests were detained by the police on 7 August, but no legal action was taken on the alleged ruling party activists who attacked the protesters.
 On 8 August, police raided the Bashundhara Residential Area in Dhaka, where a number of private university students reside, but no one was arrested during the operation.

 On 9 August, Dhaka University authority handed over one of their student to police with the assistance of pro-government youth league BCL for his Facebook posts.

-On 10 August Shaidul Alam was accused of having been an initiator of the violence.
-One protestor was reported to have lost his eye sight.
+On 10 August, Shaidul Alam was accused of having been an initiator of the violence.
+One protester was reported to have lost his eyesight.
 No further incidents related to the protests have been reported since.